Struggling with productivity? You may want to check the thermostat.

 Jokes about women always being cold and men always being warm are seemingly as old as time.

-But a recent study published in the journal PLOS One suggests an increase in women’s productivity in warmer environments.
+But a study published in the journal PLOS One suggests an increase in women’s productivity in warmer environments.
 The study consisted of 543 students doing math and verbal tests in a room at 61 degrees Fahrenheit, and then 91 degrees Fahrenheit.
 Women answered significantly more correct questions when in the warmer room.

 Additionally, the study illustrates women prefer temperatures 5 degrees warmer than men.